 - As compared to other tools Socialert generates the most comprehensive report

-- Free version allows you to analyze over 300 tweets per day
+- Free version allows you to analyze over 300 number of tweets per day

 - Full analysis is only possible with a paid version